aguinet/wannakey/README.rst

 If a valid prime is found in memory, the ``priv.key`` file will be generated in the current directory.

-You can then use https://github.com/odzhan/wanafork/ to decrypt your files! (working on XP!)
+You can then use https://github.com/odzhan/wanafork/ or https://github.com/gentilkiwi/wanadecrypt to decrypt your files! (working on XP!)

 Compile from source
 ===================